aarong/feedme-client/DEV.md

   with `err` as an argument.
 If an `err` argument is not present, then the `disconnect` event must be emitted with no arguments.

-  The library will not call this method unless the transport state is `connecting` or `connected`.
+  The library will only call this method if the transport state is `connecting` or `connected`.

 ### Transport Events

-Transport objects must emit an event when they change state and when a message has been received from the server.

 - `connecting`

-  Informs the library that the transport state is now `connecting`.
-This event must only be emitted when the transport state was previously `disconnected`.
+  Informs the library that the transport state changed from `disconnected` to `connecting`.

 - `connect`

-  Informs the library that the transport state is now `connected`.
-This event must only be emitted when the transport state was previously `connecting`.
+  Informs the library that the transport state changed from `connecting` to `connected`.

 - `message(msg)`